HANTAVIRUS

 Overview

 Hantaan virus is the prototype hantavirus and the cause of the classical, severe form of hemorrhagic fever with renal syndrome (HFRS) in East Asia.
-It was first isolated by Karl Johnson and colleagues from striped field mice (Apodemus agrarius) trapped near the Hantan River in South Korea, after the virus had caused thousands of cases of unexplained hemorrhagic fever among UN troops during the Korean War.
+It was first isolated by Lee Ho-Wang and colleagues from striped field mice (Apodemus agrarius) trapped near the Hantan River in South Korea, after the virus had caused thousands of cases of unexplained hemorrhagic fever among UN troops during the Korean War.
 Hantaan virus produces the most severe HFRS clinical course of any Old World hantavirus, with prominent fever, hemorrhage, hypotension, and acute renal failure.

 Tracked countries